hexiangnan/adversarial_personalized_ranking/README.md

 This is our official implementation for the paper:

-**Adversarial Personalized Ranking for Recommendation**  Xiangnan He, Zhankui He, Xiaoyu Du & Tat-Seng Chua, *SIGIR 2018*
+Xiangnan He, Zhankui He, Xiaoyu Du & Tat-Seng Chua.
+2018. **Adversarial Personalized Ranking for Recommendation**  , In *Proceedings of SIGIR'18*.

 (Corresponding Author: [Dr. Xiangnan He](http://www.comp.nus.edu.sg/~xiangnan/))